Alison Brettle

 Alison holds a PhD in War Studies from KCL, an MA in Applied Conflict Resolution from Bradford University’s Peace Studies Department, an MA in Broadcast Journalism from the University of Staffordshire, and a BA Hons in History from the University of Durham.
 She was previously a visiting researcher at the Centre for Experimental Social Science at Nuffield College, University of Oxford.

-Alison Brettle is the Research Lead on Armed Actors for XCEPT.
+Alison Brettle was the Research Lead on Armed Actors for XCEPT.